 When planners are improving their training programs, it is important for them to have a framework in place to guide the process.
 The Kirkpatrick-Barr model is just such a framework, which aids in evaluation of the effectiveness of training.
 It was developed by Dr. Donald Kirkpatrick and Dr. James Barr in the early 1970s.

 The Kirkpatrick-Barr model is based on four levels of evaluation:

 The first level of evaluation is reaction.
 This is simply a measure of how participants reacted to the training.

 The second level of evaluation is learning.
 This is a measure of what participants learned from the training.
-This can be evaluated through tests and quizzes.
+It can be evaluated through tests and quizzes.

 It is important to note that reaction and learning are not the same.
-Just because participants liked the training does not mean they learned anything from it.
+Just because participants liked the training or found it useful does not mean they learned from it.